-- A spouse who is legally married to the Participant and who is not legally separated from the Participant. - A Domestic Partner to the Participant who meets the definition of Domestic Partner as defined in this Benefit Booklet. - A child who is the child of, adopted by, or in legal guardianship of the Participant, spouse, or Domestic Partner, and who is not covered as a Participant.
+A Domestic Partner to the Participant who meets the definition of Domestic Partner as defined in this Benefit Booklet.

+A child who is the child of, adopted by, or in legal guardianship of the Participant, spouse, or Domestic Partner, and who is not covered as a Participant.
 A child includes any stepchild, child placed for adoption, or any other child for whom the Participant, spouse, or Domestic Partner has been appointed as a non-temporary legal guardian by a court of appropriate legal jurisdiction.
 A child is an individual less than 26 years of age.
 A child does not include any children of a Dependent child (grandchildren of the Participant, spouse, or Domestic Partner), unless the Participant, spouse, or Domestic Partner has adopted or is the legal guardian of the grandchild.

-An individual who is personally related to the Participant by a
+An individual who is personally related to the Participant by a domestic partnership that meets all the following requirements:

-- Both partners are 18 years of age or older, except as provided in Section 297.1 of the California Family Code; - The partners have chosen to share one another's lives in an intimate and committed relationship of mutual carina; - The partners are: - o not currently married to someone else or a member of another domestic partnership, - not so closely related by blood that legal marriage or registered domestic partnership would otherwise be prohibited; - Both partners are capable of consenting to the domestic partnership; and - If required under your Plan Sponsor's eligibility requirements, provide a declaration of domestic partnership.
+- Both partners are 18 years of age or older, except as provided in Section 297.1 of the California Family Code; - The partners have chosen to share one another's lives in an intimate and committed relationship of mutual carina; - The partners are: - o not currently married to someone else or a member of another domestic partnership, and - not so closely related by blood that legal marriage or registered domestic partnership would otherwise be prohibited; - Both partners are capable of consenting to the domestic partnership; and - If required under your Plan Sponsor's eligibility requirements, provide a declaration of domestic partnership.